Ninax3/School_District_Analysis/README.md

 # Summary

 In conclusion, removing the tainted Thomas high school testing scores for math and reading provides a more accurate picture for the school board to make decisions on spending and the allocation of resources.
-Thomas high school's performance without the ninth grade scores is in line with other district schools based on type and size, as well as relative to the other high school's performance in the district.
+Thomas high school's performance without the ninth grade scores is in line with other charter schools based on type and size.
+Thomas high school's performance is high relattive to it's spending bracket and budget.